dcook-net/Dotnet-Automatize/README.md

 ## What does

 Automatize is a fairly blunt instrument.
-It will update all of your Project File(s), DockerFile(s) and .env file(s) within the target folder with the changes required for migrating to .Net 2.1.
+It will update all of your Project File(s), DockerFile(s) and .env file(s) within the target folder with the changes required for migrating to the specified version of .Net Core.
-(This currently only supports upgrades from 2.0 - 2.1).
+It currently supports upgrades from  2.0 -> 2.1, and 2.1 -> 2.2.
 If the target folder contains many projects/solutions, then they will all be updated.
-So, if all your code live under one root folder, it is possible to update them all with a single instruction.
+So, if all your development projects live under one root folder, it is possible to update them all with a single instruction.

 If your project uses any MicroMachines.Common packages, then these will be upgraded to the minimum required version to support the update, if they are lower than the minimum version.

-Automatize will always update to the latest Major/Minor version.
+Automatize will always update to the latest patch version.
 So if the latest version of 2.1 is 2.1.6, you'll get 2.1.6.
-Any previous patch versions will be skipped are effectively ignored.
+Any previous patch versions will be skipped and are effectively ignored.

 ## What it doesn't do